-The Lyon Firm has developed compelling evidence in catastrophic injury cases through the use of nationally recognized experts to present the highest quality advocacy on the Plaintiff’s behalf.
+The Lyon Firm has developed compelling evidence in catastrophic birth injury cases through the use of nationally recognized experts to present the highest quality advocacy on the Plaintiff’s behalf.
 This work has resulted in significant seven figure settlements that enhanced and secured a dignified quality of life for the Plaintiff’s future.

 Ohio Delivery Malpractice & Birth Injury